iotaledger/hornet/docs/getting_started/security_101.md

 On a cloud platforms such as AWS, Azure or GCP, one can block ports on VPS networking settings.

 ## Deciding whether to enable remote proof of work
-When you're configuring your node, you may have the option to allow it to do proof of work.
+When you're configuring your node, you have the option to allow it to do proof of work.
 When this feature is enabled, clients can ask your node to do remote proof of work.

 Proof of work takes time and uses your node's computational power.
 So, you should consider it according to your infrastructure.